SciCompKL/OpDiLib/README.md

 ## Minimal Example

-The following minimal example assumes that the thread-safe version of [CoDiPack](https://www.scicomp.uni-kl.de/software/codi/) is used as the underlying AD tool.
+The following minimal example assumes that [CoDiPack](https://www.scicomp.uni-kl.de/software/codi/) is used as the underlying AD tool.
 For additional examples, please refer to OpDiLib's test suite.

 ### OMPT Backend